bunx

 bunx my-cli

-As with npx, bunx will check for a locally installed package first, then fall back to auto-installing the package from npm.
-Installed packages will be stored in Bun's global cache for future use.
+As with npx, bunx checks for a locally installed package first, then falls back to auto-installing it from npm. bunx stores installed packages in Bun's global cache for future use.

 To pass additional command-line flags and arguments through to the executable, place them after the executable name.